Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Implementation for Power System models

-In this section, we demonstrate the implementation of the \ac{alm} algorithm for the classical \ac{ac}, \ac{dlpf}, and \ac{dc} power flow models \cite{Abur_Gomez_book} that are widely used in power system analysis and monitoring.
-These models are all based on the representation of an electric power system as a set of buses connected by transmission lines, and on the use of Kirchhoff’s and Ohm’s laws to determine the voltage (state) at each bus.
-However, they differ in the level of detail and complexity of the mathematical models that they use to represent the behavior of the power system.
-The \ac{dc} power flow model (Subsection \ref{DC_subsection}) is the most simplified of these models, while the \ac{ac} power flow model (Subsection \ref{AC MODEL SECTION}) is the most detailed and accurate.
-The \ac{dlpf} model (Subsection \ref{DLPF_subsection}) falls in between these models in terms of complexity and accuracy.
-This problem can be interpreted as the inverse power flow problem, that infers a nodal admittance matrix from voltage and power phasors, and is of great importance \cite{Ye_Ardakanian_Low_Yuan_2016}.
+In this section, we demonstrate the implementation of the \ac{admm} algorithm for power flow models that are widely used in power system analysis and monitoring \cite{Abur_Gomez_book}.
+These models (the \ac{ac}, \ac{dlpf}, and \ac{dc} models in Subsections \ref{AC MODEL SECTION}, \ref{DLPF_subsection}, and \ref{DC_subsection}, respectively) are based on the representation of an electric power system as a set of buses connected by transmission lines, and on the use of Kirchhoff’s and Ohm’s laws to determine the voltage (state) at each bus.
+However, they differ in the level of detail and mathematical complexity.
+This problem can be interpreted as the inverse power flow problem, which infers a nodal admittance matrix from voltage and power phasors, and is of great importance \cite{Ye_Ardakanian_Low_Yuan_2016}.
+In implementing the ADMM algorithm, the convexity of $\psi(\Xmat,\Gmat,\tilde{\Bmat})$ is essential.
+For comprehensive insights into the proof of convexity and Hessian calculations related to strict convexity, see the supplemental materials.
+An interesting scenario not covered here is the case where measurements come from a variety of sensor types, such as \ac{pmu} and smart meters, and where measurements are not universally available across all nodes.
+In this paper, we assume that measurements are available from all nodes.
+Further research is needed on the use of partial observations and its effect on the topology identification accuracy.